arc-1409/hackathonProject/README.md

 - Resolved bugs in team lookups
 - Added German Bundesliga to the Lexicon
 - Swtiched up to using commander.js's command positionals instead of flags
-- Centralize, compress, and optimize algorithms for cleaner code
+- Centralize, compress, and optimize algorithms as well as deleted unneeded folders for cleaner code and file organization

 ## ⏳ Future Features